Aging or Ageless? You Decide Your Age

 I am a learner.
 I love to learn.
 I never want to stop learning.

-Of all of the lessons that life has instilled upon me, the greatest lesson that I’ve learned is this: it is your mind and not your circumstance that dictates your state of being.
+Of all of the lessons that life has instilled in me, the greatest lesson that I’ve learned is this: it is your mind and not your circumstance that dictates your state of being.
 What you believe to be the truth is as good as the truth (even if it’s not).
 What you believe to be reality is as good as reality (even if it’s not).
 So, with that said, why would I believe that the best years of my life are behind me?
 I don’t.
 In fact, as the days, weeks, months and years pass, I believe that I get better.
 I get smarter.
 I get stronger.
 To build on the metaphor, it’s all uphill from here.
 At least it is for me.

 Compared to my neighbours, my circumstances are not extraordinary.
 I’m not particularly privileged.
 We have similar means.
 We live in the same communities.
 So why is it all ‘downhill’ for them but all ‘uphill’ for me?
 Without inquiring too much about their circumstances, I have to believe that the biggest difference lives within our minds.
 You can choose to believe that life gets worse or you can choose to believe that life gets better.
 Why wouldn’t you choose the latter?